 With any cornerback, you have to start with their athletic makeup.
 With the wide receiver position so saturated with talent in today’s NFL, there’s a tangible baseline of athleticism that cornerbacks have to possess.
 If they fall below that baseline, it severely impacts their ability to cover NFL receivers.

 Luckily for Gardner, he easily surpasses the baseline requirements for athleticism.
-He sports a long, lanky frame, standing around 6’2″, 188 pounds.
-He also owns exceptional length proportional to his height.
+He sports a long, lanky frame, standing just under 6’3″ and weighing in at around 190 pounds.
+He also owns exceptional length.
 For his size, Gardner is an excellent mover.
-He’s not quite the size/speed athlete that fellow 6’2″ cornerback Kaiir Elam is, but he still has plenty of movement freedom.
-The Bearcats star is fairly fluid flipping his hips and mirroring, and he has excellent explosiveness while changing direction.
+The Bearcats star is relatively fluid flipping his hips and mirroring on one-direction cuts, and he has excellent explosiveness while changing direction.
+He also has the initial agility and burst to match receivers off releases.

 Gardner’s execution beyond his traits